BY SOFO ARCHON

 How many times have you bought an electronic device, only to find out that it has stopped functioning properly just a short time after your purchase?

-You spent so much money on it, and suddenly you’re sad to know that it’s not working well anymore.
+You spent so much money on it, and suddenly you’re sad to know that it’s not working properly anymore.
 The result?
-Wasted expenses, labor, energy and finite resources, not to mention the toxic waste that ends up in landfills, poisoning the planet.
+Wasted expenses, labor, energy and resources, not to mention the toxic waste that ends up in landfills, poisoning our planet.

 But why is that so?
-Why is it that most products’ lifespan is so short, considering the advanced modern technological means of production?
+Why is most products’ lifespan so short, considering the advanced, modern technological means of production?

 Enter planned obsolescence.